public-awesome/cw-nfts/contracts/cw721-base/README.md

 calls, but then use the underlying implementation for the standard cw721 messages you want to support.
 The same with `QueryMsg`.
 You will most likely want to write a custom, domain-specific `instantiate`.

-**TODO: add example when written**

-For now, you can look at [`cw721-staking`](../cw721-staking/README.md) for an example of how to "inherit" cw721 functionality and combine it with custom logic.
-The process is similar for cw721.